Can I view a tutorial on how to use the dashboards?

 Yes.
 There are multiple video tutorials available to guide you through your use of the dashboards.
 See the video tutorials page in the Guide to Using Dashboards.

-In the Data Highlights section, there is a video of the initial release of the survey data from the 2017 NASO Sports Officiating Summit that provides some of the key findings.
+In the Data Highlights section, there is a video of the initial release of the survey data from the 2023 NASO Sports Officiating Summit that provides some of the key findings.

 The dashboards contain a great deal of data.
-Every time you click something or move to a new page, the dashboards are filtering through up to six million rows of data.
+Every time you click something or move to a new page, the dashboards are filtering through up to twelve million rows of data.
 Therefore, it can take a few moments for the desired data to be displayed.

-The Data Highlights dashboard has a different background and feel than the rest of the dashboards because they were developed with the specific intention of presenting to a large audience at the 2017 NASO Sports Officiating Summit.
+The Data Highlights dashboard has a different background and feel than the rest of the dashboards because they were developed with the specific intention of presenting to a large audience at the 2023 NASO Sports Officiating Summit.
 The objective of the other dashboards is to make the data as accessible and comprehensible as possible to individual and organizational users that are trying to draw conclusions from the data.
 The functionality of the two types of dashboards is essentially the same.
 See the related video tutorials for a few functionality notes that pertain only to the Data Highlights dashboard.

 There are tabs at the top of the screen.
 In order to move between the pages, click on the desired tab.